hgdeshmukh/hello-world-servlet/README.md

 12/12/2022 ---> Today is Monday
 twelth of december and it is monday
-11/12/2022 ----> yesterday date is added and the day was sunday
+11/12/2022 ----> yesterday date is added and the day was sunday 13/12/2022 ----> tomorrow date is added and the day will be tuesday